axeprpr/excel-ai-analysis/README.md

 Chart rendering behavior:

-- `data` mode: inline visual card rendering based on returned data
+- `data` mode: structured JSON data only, intended for downstream rendering
 - `mermaid` mode: Mermaid content rendered directly into SVG in the chat
-- `mcp` mode: MCP payload and endpoint info shown for downstream chart execution
+- `mcp` mode: backend-executed local chart generation through the MCP sidecar

-The legacy `GET /console` page still exists, but it is not the primary UI.
+The legacy `GET /console` page has been retired.
+The `frontend/` chat workspace is the active UI.

 ### Chart MCP Sidecar